NATIONAL ABSURDITY DAY

-This day was created as a day to recall and note some of the entirely off the wall and ridiculous things in history, in our country, and our lives.
+This day was created as a day to recall and note some of the entirely off-the-wall and ridiculous things in history, in our country, and in our lives.

 Absurdity Day is also a day to have fun and do crazy, zany, and absurd things.
 Use the day as an excuse to let out the silly antics hidden inside them.
 You can do things you have wanted to do that make absolutely no sense at all, and it will be okay because you will be celebrating this National Day.

 Do whatever absurd things that pop into your mind.
 (Please keep safety in mind.)
 Use #NationalAbsurdityDay to post on social media.